timskillman/Pi3C/README.md

 <a name="examplegames">**Example Games**</a>

-The following examples can be explored in this repo ...
+The following games can be explored in this repo ...
 - Invaders

 <a name="exampleapps">**Example Apps**</a>